Bridge Kit

 console.log(`USDC balance: ${formatUnits(BigInt(balance), 6)}`);

-If a transaction is stuck or failed, check the transaction on the block explorer with the returned txHash.
-For Solana transfers, check Solana Explorer or SolScan.
+If a transaction is stuck or failed, check the transaction on a block explorer with the returned txHash.
+For Solana transfers, use Solana Explorer or SolScan.

-If the transaction failed mid-transfer, check the returned result.steps object to see which transaction steps completed successfully.
+If the transaction failed mid-transfer, check the returned result.steps to see which transaction steps completed.

-Follow these practices for prevention, recovery, and monitoring to improve transfer reliability and recovery success rates.
+Follow these practices for prevention, recovery, and monitoring to improve reliability.

 Prevention

-• Use dedicated RPC providers (Alchemy, Infura, QuickNode)
+• Use dedicated RPC providers such as Alchemy or QuickNode.

 Recovery